Coxeter categories and quantum groups: An equivalence of braided pre--Coxeter categories

-In this section, we prove the existence of a pre--Coxeter structure on $\CRDYUA{\dsg}{\bullet}$ for any diagram $D$.
-We then show that, for any diagrammatic Lie bialgebra $\b$, the induced pre--Coxeter structure on $\DrY{\b}$ is equivalent to the standard one on admissible \DYt modules over its \nEK quantisation $\Q(\b)$.
+In this section, we rely on the results of \cite{ATL1-1} to prove the existence of a braided pre--Coxeter structure $\pCox{}$ on $\CDUA{D}{\bullet}$.
+We then show that, for any diagrammatic Lie bialgebra $\b$, the braided pre--Coxeter category $\Cox{\b}{\pCox{}}$ determined by $\pCox{}$ and $\b$ is equivalent to that of admissible \DYt modules over the \nEK quantisation $\Q(\b)$ of $\b$.